FAQs

 How often do I need to practice?
 (Voice/Piano)

 I generally recommend at least 20-30 minutes a day, and 3-4 times per week, ideally.
-This time should include proper warmups and exercises.
+This time should include proper warmups and exercises, as well as time spent on repertoire.
 Not every practice session needs to include all the material being learned.
-Varying one’s practice is an excellent way to improve one’s musical neuroplasticity
+Varying one’s practice is an excellent way to improve one’s musical neuroplasticity.

 I don’t know my vocal range.
 Can you help?
 (Voice)